pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ### PATCH FatcaEai

 Use this endpoint to transmit to Xpollens the required tax information from your end user.
+More information regarding this endpoint in the [API reference](/api/Compliance#overview)

 <Highlight>
 This will trigger a Strong Authentication notification to your end-user.